JohnJoel4/AI-Search_Strategies_for_Pacman_Maze/README.md

 **C)** Navigate to the project folder in your terminal or command prompt.

-**Testing Each Algorithm**
+**TESTING EACH ALGORITHMS USING COMMANDS**

-You can test and experience how Pacman navigates the mazes using different algorithms by running the following **commands**.
+You can test and experience how Pacman navigates the mazes using different algorithms by running the following commands.

 Each command launches the Pacman game using a specified algorithm and environment: